-This collection consists of materials related to Clenece Hills' teaching career as well as her interests and activities in the Lawrence, Kan. community.
+This collection consists of materials related to Clenece Hills' teaching career, as well as her interests and activities in the Lawrence, Kansas community.
 The collection also includes family and genealogical information, information from when her husband James was faculty adviser to the Haskell Indian Nations University student newspaper, and information from Mildred Seaman.

 - Hills, Clenece Roberts (Person)

 No access restrictions.